 The pesticide industry tells us that the pesticides used in food production are safe for humans.
 They say that organic food is a scam, and isn’t actually any healthier than conventionally grown food.
-But there are some very important facts that don’t want you to know.
+But there are some very important facts that they don’t want you to know.

 By Liza Gross • A version of this article was originally published by the Food & Environment Reporting Network